-The Mirvac Group complies with the Australian Privacy Principles contained in the Privacy Act 1988 and the Privacy Amendment (Enhancing Privacy Protection) Act 2012 to protect the personal information Mirvac Group holds about individuals.
+The Mirvac Group complies with the Australian Privacy Principles contained in the Privacy Act 1988 to protect the personal information Mirvac Group holds about individuals.

 Mirvac’s policy is to only collect personal information which is reasonably necessary for its dealings with the relevant individual.
 Mirvac only uses personal information for the purpose specified or which is reasonably apparent at the time the information was collected, or for a related purpose for which the individual would reasonably expect it to be used.
 Mirvac takes reasonable steps to protect personal information that it holds from unauthorised access, modification, misuse, interference and loss.
 Mirvac may sometimes disclose personal information overseas to allow external parties to perform their services for Mirvac but Mirvac will only do so in accordance with the Australian Privacy Principles.

-Mirvac is an Australian real estate group, with an integrated development and asset management capability.
-Its operations are principally located in Australia's four key cities of Sydney, Melbourne, Brisbane and Perth.
-Its key activities include:
+Mirvac is an Australian listed property group, with an integrated development and asset management capability.
+Mirvac’s operations are principally located in Australia's four key cities of Sydney, Melbourne, Brisbane and Perth.
+Our key activities include:

 - asset management: Mirvac owns and manages assets across the office, retail and industrial sectors;